CBC-UCONN/Structural-Annotation/README.md

 ## 6. Mapping RNA-Seq reads with HISAT2
+_**Purpose of mapping RNAseq reads.**_

+_We will be using **BRAKER** workflow for gene prediction in our genome.
+[BRAKER](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6635606/) works on two tools GeneMark-ES/ET and AUGUSTUS.
+AUGUSTUS has large number of parameters that are species specific, hence a training step for parameter optimization is required.
+In order to estimate optimal parameters for AUGUSTUS, it must be trained on expert curated set of gene structures as part of supervised learning.
+The curated gene structure may not be available for all the species and it could hinder use of AUGUSTUS.
+On the other hand GeneMark-ES/ET can generate these parameters by unsupervised trainning but presence of external evidence of Exon-intron boundries (like RNAseq data) can greatly enhance its performance.
+In essence GeneMark-ES/ET is trained (using extrinsic data like RNAseq) and predicts a first gene set.
+This gene set is filtered.
+AUGUSTUS is trained on the filtered gene set.
+In order to use the RNAseq data we have to map it to assembled genome and the resulting alignment file will be used in downstream BRAKER pipeleine_

 We will now be mapping our RNA-Seq reads to the masked genome using HISAT2.
 Before aligning our reads, we need to build an index of our masked genome.

 ```